Coping with Cancer

 Information that helps you and your family face life’s changes from cancer.
 Includes talking with your doctors, talking to children, changes for the family, and information on cancer support groups.

 If you are helping your family member or friend through cancer treatment, you are a caregiver.
-Being a caregiver can be stressful in many ways.
-Learn tips for how to care for yourself while caring for others.
+Being a caregiver can be very stressful, but you can find ways to care for yourself while caring for others.

 Sets of questions, organized by topic, that cancer patients may want to ask their doctors or other members of their health care team to learn more about their cancer and what to expect.